drocheam/optrace/docs/source/usage/overview.rst

 Namespaces
 ______________________

-:python:`optrace` s the primary namespace.
+:python:`optrace` is the primary namespace.
 While there is a separate sub-namespace for the tracer, called :mod:`optrace.tracer`, it is automatically included in the main namespace.